 Michael grinned to himself as he plopped down onto the couch.
 “Oh come on.
 I don’t play it that loud.”

 As always, his toothy smile had close to no effect on his older sister.
 She simply picked up her work notepad from her desk before dropping it right on Michael’s stomach.

 “I’m not here to argue with you, little brother.
-I’m here to tell you that I need an errand done.
-Go down to store and pick a couple things up.
+Better yet, make yourself useful.
+I need you to go down to store and pick a couple things up.
 And please, only what’s on the list. ” she stated, as she poured herself a glass of water from the tap.
-The heat still permeated in their cramped apartment in these final days of summer.
+Unfortunately, the heat still permeated in their cramped apartment in these final days of summer.